DomDomHaas/domdomhaas.github.io/_posts/2014-9-9-ColorPalette.md

 ![Palette UI preview]({{ site.baseurl }}/images/colorpalette/Preview.png)

 Open the "Change Color" part and start changing the colors and it's percentages.
 Make sure to click on the **Save-Button** once you're finished!
-(If your using multiple gameobjects with ColorImporter scripts, make sure they have different names!)
+(If your using multiple gameobjects with Palettes scripts, make sure they have different names!)

 ***